heatherpink/heatherpink.github.io/index.md

 # Agent-Based Model

-Constructed using the learning material provided as part of GEO50003
+This was built using the learning material provided as part of GEO5003M.
+It can be accessed via the Github repository linked below.

 The aim was to build a model where constructed agents interact with the environment by eating it.
 The agents can also interact each other and share the resources they have eaten.

-### Links
+## Links

 [Github repository](https://github.com/heatherpink/abm)